telerik/blazor-docs/components/dateinput/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

+## DateTime and Nullable DateTime

->caption The behavior of the component will depend on the type of field it is bound to, and this can result in different user experience and values that it will output:
+The behavior of the component will depend on the type of field it is bound to, and this can result in different user experience and values that it will output:

 ##### Bound to a Nullabe DateTime